Hanbury’s Garden in winter

 Sorting seeds, sharpening tools and tidying the workshops.

-The garden team will brave most weather conditions but January is a good time to complete some of the indoor jobs that need to be done.
+The garden team will brave most weather conditions but the winter is a good time to complete some of the indoor jobs that need to be done.

 First seed sowing.